Bundesliga: Borussia Dortmund close gap on Bayern Munich, but euphoria is lacking | DW | 16.03.2022

 "That wasn't a 1-0, that was more like a goalless draw that Dortmund luckily managed to win," said frustrated Mainz coach Bo Svensson at full-time.
 "They barely had any chances in the entire game and yet somehow still won."

-Dortmund midfielder Emre Can agreed, admitting: "It was a difficult game and not the prettiest game but we stood our ground and got the three points.
+Dortmund midfielder Emre Can agreed: "It was a difficult game and not the prettiest game, but we stood our ground and got the three points.
 And a late goal makes it even better.
 The victory tastes good."

 But head coach Marco Rose was defiant and insisted that his players deserve more credit.